MAIS BAM Application Process

-Step 4: Meet with the Interdisciplinary Studies Director (or a designated representative)
+Step 4: Meet with the Interdisciplinary Studies Graduate Coordinator.

-With your Accelerated Advising Form (which has now been signed by your undergraduate academic advisor) in hand, set an appointment to talk with the Interdisciplinary Studies director or, if they are unavailable, with a program representative they have designated.
+With your Accelerated Advising Form (which has now been signed by your undergraduate academic advisor) in hand, set an appointment to talk with the Interdisciplinary Studies graduate coordinator.
 The timing of this meeting is important.
 We recommend setting this meeting before October, if you intend to apply for Spring admission, and before February, if you intend to apply for Fall admission.

 In this conversation, you will: